-Formed in the late 1970s, the Urinals took elements of garage rock, no wave and surf rock to create a kind of minimalist early L.A. punk take on Pink Flag
+Formed out of L.A. in the late 1970s initially as a punk parody band, the Urinals music was basically a deconstructed mix of garage rock, no wave and surf rock that resulted in a sound akin to an even more minimalist punk take on Pink Flag

-era Wire, becoming highly influential to later greats such as the Minutemen in the process.
+era Wire, influencing later greats like the Minutemen in the process.
 Regardless of things like influence and importance, the quality of the music hasn't diminished one bit; this is a record I could listen to all day.

 compilation is the best way to discover the Urinals and includes their three self-released 7”s in chronological running order along with several live performances and assorted odds and ends.
-Outwardly crude in terms of overall sound and presentation, closer inspection of the material here suggests that the band were likely a good deal more sophisticated than most of their contemporaries.
-With most songs coming in at just over a minute in duration and stripped of all unnecessary components, it’s also an album that warrants repeat plays, as twangy, harmonized classics like “Black Hole”, “I’m a Bug” and “Sex” pack both pop smarts and inventiveness into their short running times.
-After renaming themselves as 100 Flowers in the early 1980s they would go on to make music of a slicker aesthetic but to experience them at their best, look no further.
+Outwardly crude in terms of overall sound and presentation, a couple of listens to these songs should reveal that these guys were actually a good deal more sophisticated than most of their contemporaries.
+Despite my earlier lazy comparisons to other bands it was also a sound that was really their own.
+With most tracks coming in at just over a minute in duration and stripped down to their bare elements, it’s a record that demands repeat plays, as twangy, harmonized classics like “I’m a Bug” "Black Hole" and “Sex” manage to be at once catchy, rockin and smart under their endearingly shambolic lo-fi veneer.
+After renaming themselves as 100 Flowers in the early 1980s they would go on to make music of a slicker, albeit still worthwhile kind but to experience them at their best, look no further.